aplekhanov/Perfect-UploadEnumerator/README.md

 2. When the **Upload Enumerator** target is built in Xcode it places the resulting product in a directory called **PerfectLibraries**.
 When the Perfect Server is launched, it will look in this directory, based on the current process working directory, and load all the modules it finds calling the `PerfectServerModuleInit` function in each.
 3. When the **Upload Enumerator** target is built in Xcode it also copies the **index.mustache** file into the directory named **webroot**.
 This permits the file to be treated as the default page for the site.
 4. `PerfectServerModuleInit` adds a route for the root of the web server, associating with it a closure which will be called to handle each request.
-5. When a request comes in targetting the root of the server, the server will parse the **index.moustache** file.
+5. When a request comes in targetting the root of the server, the server will parse the **index.mustache** file.
 6. The server calls the `UploadHandler.valuesForResponse` function, which is part of the `MustachePageHandler` protocol, passing to it the request's `MustacheEvaluationContext` and `MustacheEvaluationOutputCollector` objects which contain all the information pertaining to the request.
 The return value of the `valuesForResponse` function is a Dictionary object populated with the keys and values used when processing the mustache template.
 The result of the template processing is the resulting data which will be sent back to the client.
 7. The handler accesses the `WebRequest.fileUploads` property.
 This is an array containing one `MimeReader.BodySpec` object for each file which was uploaded.
 These `BodySpec` objects contain the following:
 	* field name